 Integrated Information Technology or as that mouthful was abbreviated to: IIT (now 8x8) was founded by Chi-Shin Wang and Y.W.
 Sing two Weitek veterans.
 Its original product line was floating point coprocessors and lived in a niche before the giant sucking sound was heard of Intel vacuuming up peripherals such as floating point.
 At that point, a new product was needed.
 From 1989 a small group was working on a Vision Processor (VP).
 This SIMD(4) engine took a year or so to build.
 Its first customer was Compression Labs (CLI).
 The VP had a large reg file 64 16bit regs times 4 SIMD instances.
 This was so CLI could execute the 16x16 DCT.
 An 8x8 DCT is far more modest in reg consumption.
 Another customer for the part was AT&T with the videophone 2500 in 1992.
 So at this point, IIT had a reasonable video business with customers that had application processors that would use the VP as a video engine.
 About this time a search was underway for IIT's very own controller.
 Chi-Shin found a 'bargain' from Stanford, Mips-X for $15K!
 What do you get for $15K?
 You get a tape from Stanford's tech licensing group.
 Paul Chow (now EECS prof at Toronto) sat with us for a week to go over the tape.
 I worked with him to understand the SW tools offering.
 For one item, there was no C compiler for it, there was however an assembler written in Modula-2.
 Over the years I wrote and maintained our port of GCC to Mips-X. Having 2 delay slots broke the reorg pass of GCC on numerous occasions with the usual email chain from me to Richard Kenner and workarounds to deal with reorg issues.
 Finally I wrote our own 8x8 pass in GCC that fixed up cases where a hazard was in slot1 and slot2 used it.
-Rather than use the Modula-2 assembler, I wrote one in C++. (props to Jeff Loomans at a poker game who told me to learn C++, the assembler was my first C++ program).
+Rather than use the Modula-2 assembler, I wrote one in C. The linker, nld, in C++ (props to Jeff Loomans at a poker game who told me to learn C++, the linker was my first C++ program).
 From a HW standpoint, there was no schematic(!).
 There was a layout, not sent out(!).
 So, IIT sent the layout to the fab.
 It came back and had severe voltage range issues.
 Also, it was a black box, i.e. provide a clock, take it out of reset, and it fetched a few instructions and was dead, lifeless.
 Observing the code, it was clear that it was a cache issue, since the first few fetches worked until a loop branched back.
 Luckily for us, there was a pin to disable the cache, then, it worked.

 Management at IIT then reversed the layout and sucked out the design to a schematic.
 From there, subsequent tapeouts could use a proper core.
 Work then went on to produce the Vision Controller(VC) which was IIT's version of what CLI and AT&T bolted on around the VP.
 So this VC had a DMA controller, a video circuit, etc. Externally, it used a brooktree part for the analogue to drive the monitor.
 VC came back from the fab and we could see colour bars on the screen using a polled interrupt test.
 When that polling became a real interrupt... all hell broke loose and Mips-X crashed.
 The standard crash was a vertically rolling screen.
 Without the processor there to manage the DMA for the active portion of the screen, the DMA just kept shipping out a rolling rectangle.
 Doug Neubauer who was instrumental in the HW design of VC was about to go on a fishing trip and (paraphrasing) said "I am going fishing, if this is not fixed when I return, its game over".
 So during his trip a logic analyzer was hauled in and clipped onto the Mips-X code SRAMs.
 When the crash happened, the processor was in the interrupt handler, never able to leave.
 Mips-X has an odd interrupt pipeline.
 Everything is exposed to the programmer, so when you get an interrupt, the 5 stage pipe (IF RF ALU MEM WB) allows MEM and WB to finish (look out for volatiles there btw).
 You get 3 PC's to restart at IF, RF, ALU and the last 2 will redo the MEM and WBs that were in flight at the interrupt.
 If an interrupt should come in whilst an interrupt was being serviced, the final code of an interrupt handler will be: